History and History of Art (joint honours)

 Learning and teaching

-• Lectures underpin your historical and theoretical understanding, and discussions within lectures allow you to process and interrogate their own learning.
+• Lectures underpin your historical and theoretical understanding, and discussions within lectures allow you to process and interrogate your own learning.

 • Seminars give you the opportunity to discuss examples, texts and ideas and raise questions about material covered in lectures.

-• Workshops, which introduce you to methods and techniques in creative art practices.
+• Workshops introduce you to methods and techniques in creative art practices.

-• Group tutorials, which focus on your research issues, concerns, methods and progress within a group setting.
+• Group tutorials focus on your research issues, concerns, methods and progress within a group setting.

-• Individual tutorials, where you are encouraged to reflect upon and utilise their developing academic, research and personal literacy skills, to transfer prior learning into new contexts.
+• Individual tutorials with your lecturers encourage you to reflect upon and utilise your developing academic, research and personal literacy skills, to transfer prior learning into new contexts.

 • Summative tutorials require you to present either resolved or in-progress experimental work and provide feedback on each other’s practice.